EBC-Annex-79/Data-Driven-Occupant-Modeling/externaldata/cmu-2017-1building-1datatype.md

 # COD: A Dataset of Commercial Building Occupancy Traces
 Kin Sum Liu; Elvin Vindel Pinto; Sirajum Munir; Jonathan Francis; Charles Shelton; Mario Bergés; Shan Lin

+The Commercial Occupancy Dataset (COD) is a high-resolution long-term dataset of occupancy traces in a commercial office building spanning 9 months and covering room-level occupancy for three different spaces (two conference rooms and one open-plan space) containing more than 90,000 enter/exit events over this time period.
+Occupancy data in a building contains rich spatial-temporal information about the users and their usage of the space and facilities.
+However, obtaining accurate occupancy data is a very challenging task due to the limitation of existing sensing technologies.
+A novel depth-imaging based solution to estimate occupancy counts was deployed in four doorways of an office building to generate the dataset.
+We envision the dataset being used for diverse applications such as building energy simulation, occupancy modeling and human-in-the-loop HVAC control which enhance energy efficiency and human comfort.

+Each folder in the dataset represents data from a single building.
+Inside the folder there will be separate comma-separated value (CSV) files, one for each monitored room within the building.
+Each CSV file contains an entry for every entrance and exit events that was estimated by the sensor(s) corresponding to the room in question.
+In turn, each one of these entries in the dataset (i.e., each line in the file) contains three fields in this order: date (m/dd/yy), time (HH:MM:SS) and occupancy count.

 https://zenodo.org/record/996587#.W5VqVJMzbGI